mconover4/japan_seeings/japan-seeings/README.md

 ## Usage

-To use this app, just clone, run `rake db:migrate` and then run `shotgun`.
+To use this app, just clone, run `bundle install`, followed by `rake db:migrate` and then run `shotgun`.
 Everything should be set up.

 ## Contributors Guide